ithinksodigital/itswebsite/content/posts/2020-building-static-website-using-hugo.md

 hugo version
 ```

 Then Hugo will be installed.
-Command `hugo version`  should return your something like that like bellow, it mens that CLI was installed successfully.
+Command `hugo version`  should return your something like bellow, it means that CLI was installed successfully.

 ```
 Hugo Static Site Generator v0.69.0/extended darwin/amd64 BuildDate: unknown